jamestomasino/burrow/README.md

 - `update-git` will silently attempt to update a git repository at the location of your gopher hole.
 It is appropriate for use by a cron job.

+- `update-burrow` will attempt to pull the latest version of burrow from git if your local folder is a git repository.
+If not, it will attempt to update each file in the burrow directory with the same named file in the master branch of the git repository for burrow on Github.

 _`man burrow` or `burrow -h` for more information._